sivalabs/sivalabs-hugo/content/posts/2022/2022-11-01-why-i-joined-atomicjar.md

 > **Always play with a better player than you so that you will get better  and reach their level sooner or later.**

-AtomicJar an amazing group of people whom I respect a lot and I have been following their work in OpenSource world for a long time.
+AtomicJar an amazing group of people whom I respect a lot and I have been following their work in open-source world for a long time.
+I have been interacting with some folks at AtomicJar regarding Testcontainers, and they are really helpful.
 It's truly an honour to work with such amazing talented folks.

+Having people from different backgrounds is a key to build safe and inclusive work environment.
+AtomicJar is a globally distributed company with people from many countries with different cultural backgrounds bringing different perspectives to the table.

 If you haven't used Testcontainers yet, then I strongly recommend you to go to https://www.testcontainers.org/ and get a feel of how to write integrations tests in frictionless way using Testcontainers.